freeflowuniverse/crystallib/crystallib/core/dbfs/readme.md

 # dbfs

-a simple key value stor on filesystem, organized in 2 levels
+a  key value stor on filesystem, can work with id's as well as with keys.

+The algo's used have been optimized for scalability and human readability, the idea is that the data files need to be small, efficient and be well usable on a e.g. git based storage system.

 - dbcollection, can linked to a context of hero (can be a circle or another area worth remembering things for)
 - db, there can be more than 1 db per dbcollection